Bhargav19-root/docs/getting-started/introduction.md

 ### Do I need technical knowledge?

-No!
-LinkUTM is designed for marketers, not developers.
-If you can create a social media post, you can use LinkUTM.
+No! linkutm is designed for marketers, not developers.
+If you can create a social media post, you can use linkutm.

 ### Will this work with my analytics tool?